ManHartz/ManHartz/README.md

 💡 I'm eager to take on challenges in the services industry, where I can leverage my skills in backend development, database management, and API integration to create practical and innovative solutions.
 Automation is my forte, and I take pride in streamlining processes to boost productivity.

 📫 Let's collaborate!
-Reach out to me at aimanhaziqyazik@gmail.com or explore more about my work at https://aimanhaziq.my.
+Reach out to me at me@aimanhaziq.my or explore more about my work at https://aimanhaziq.my.
 I'm open to exciting opportunities where I can contribute my expertise and drive technological advancements.

 ## 🌐 Socials: